telerik/xaml-docs/styling-and-appearance/styling-apperance-implicit-styles-overview.md

 There are two main approaches for applying a theme in your application:

-* The first one is to [copy the different **XAML** files of the controls](#copy-the-xaml-files-in-a-dedicated-folder-in-your-application) which you will use in your application(from the respective theme`s folder) into a dedicated folder in your application and merge them in the **MergedDictionaries**.
+* [Copy the different **XAML** files of the controls](#copy-the-xaml-files-in-a-dedicated-folder-in-your-application) which you will use in your application(from the respective theme`s folder) into a dedicated folder in your application and merge them in the application's **MergedDictionaries**.
 This approach is preferred in case you need to directly modify the default styles and resources of the theme.

-* The second approach is to [reference the **theme DLL**](#reference-the-theme-dll) which includes *all XAML files* for the respective theme and merge only the needed **XAML** files in the **MergedDictionaries** of your application.
+* [Reference the **theme DLL**](#reference-the-theme-dll) which includes *all XAML files* for the respective theme and merge only the needed **XAML** files in the **MergedDictionaries** of your application.

 The approaches are shown in details below:

 ### Copy the XAML files in a dedicated folder in your application

 The default styles and resources for each theme are shipped in the **Themes.Implicit** folder.
-In order to apply a certain theme for your application you need to merge all the required **XAML files** from the respective theme's folder(depends on the set of controls you are using) in the application's **MergedDictionaries**.
+In order to apply a certain theme for your application you need to merge all the required **XAML** files from the respective theme's folder(depends on the set of controls you are using) in the application's **MergedDictionaries**.
 You should merge all **XAML** files corresponding to each assembly reference you have in your project, as shown in **Example 1** and **Figure 1 and 2**.

 #### __Figure 1: The binary references in your application:__

 ![implicit styles 3](images/implicit-styles-references.png)

->important The references should point to the binary files from the __Binaries.NoXAML__ folder
+>important The references should point to the binary files from the __Binaries.NoXAML__ folder.

 #### __Figure 2: Copy the needed XAML files in a separate folder in your application:__